Bad driving in Ireland

-I see this every day, mostly it’s just 10-15 MPH above the limit, nobody seems to bat a eyelid.
-Even when you are going the correct speed, those behind you seem to think that the 60mph limit does not apply to them and therefore proceed to flash lights to get you to move in.
+I see this every day, mostly it’s just 20-30 kph above the limit, nobody seems to bat an eyelid.
+Even when you are going the correct speed, those behind you seem to think that the 100kph limit does not apply to them and therefore proceed to flashlights to get you to move in.
+I think some of the bad driving in Ireland is a result of attitudes to the police.
 Lack of enforcement is the issue here and although the speed vans are around, this I feel is not as much of a deterrent as the UK model – i.e. hundreds of static speed cameras plus police enforcement.
+Also in the UK, there are ‘average speed cameras’ which can’t really be cheated.

-Only last week I saw a guy pass me doing about 160 kmh on the M9 and luckily for those on the road the Garda car spotted him at Mullinavat and eventually stopped him when he reached the M9 junction at Waterford.
+Only last week I saw a guy pass me doing about 170 kph on the M9 and luckily for those on the road the Garda car spotted him at Mullinavat and eventually stopped him when he reached the M9 junction at Waterford.

 I can’t believe how often I have seen this during the week, people driving down the road and then deciding to put-on seat belts while the car is moving.
 If you look out for this you will be alarmed at how often people are doing this.